Terry Maple: Career

-Association of Zoos and Aquariums

-As President of the Association of Zoos and Aquariums (AZA) from 1998 to 1999, Maple established the association's first diversity initiative and widened the membership's scientific network and reputation within the academic research community.
-He also worked to differentiate AZA accredited zoos and aquariums from roadside attractions and other menageries.
+Maple was President of the Association of Zoos and Aquariums (AZA) from 1998 to 1999.

-Zoo Biology

 Maple was the founding editor of the scientific journal Zoo Biology, which was originally published by John Wiley/Blackwell in association with the AZA.
 When Maple retired from editorial roles with Zoo Biology, he was bestowed the title of Editor Emeritus of the Journal, along with Donald Lindburg of the Zoological Society of San Diego and Dan Wharton, formerly of the Chicago Zoological Society.

 Research

-Great ape research

-As an internationally recognized expert on the behavior, welfare, and conservation of great apes, Maple was poised to develop ethological programming for Zoo Atlanta's innovative lowland gorilla exhibit.
-He designed an exhibit which offered opportunities for rigorous study of primate behavior in a conventional primate laboratory, while providing a visitor experience that was immersive, engaging and educational to patrons.
-Today, Zoo Atlanta's gorilla exhibit is acknowledged as one of the most important gorilla facilities in the world.

-Over a span of more than 15 years, the partnership between Georgia Tech and Zoo Atlanta permitted Maple and his staff to successfully advance lowland gorilla conservation, exhibition, husbandry, propagation and research, for which the Zoo won the AZA's prestigious Edward H. Bean Award.
-The Zoo's success with great apes was made possible by a partnership with Yerkes National Primate Research Center of Emory University which loaned the gorillas and orangutans to the Zoo.
+Using his background on the behavior, welfare, and conservation of great apes, Maple developed ethological programming for Zoo Atlanta's lowland gorilla exhibit.
+The partnership between Georgia Tech and Zoo Atlanta permitted Maple and his staff to advance lowland gorilla conservation, exhibition, husbandry, propagation and research, for which the Zoo won the AZA's Edward H. Bean Award.
+The Zoo's work was made possible by a partnership with Yerkes National Primate Research Center of Emory University which loaned the gorillas and orangutans to the Zoo.
 The Zoo's gorilla exhibit is sponsored by Ford Motor Company and branded as the Ford African Rain Forest.
-It is the first exhibit designed for a population of gorillas distributed in four contiguous groups.

 Later career

-San Francisco Zoo

-Maple served from 2011 to 2014 as the San Francisco Zoo’s first "Professor-in- Residence" and the architect of their unique "Stanton Family Wellness Initiative" including applications to exhibit and facility design.
+Maple served from 2011 to 2014 as the San Francisco Zoo’s first "Professor-in- Residence" and the architect of their "Stanton Family Wellness Initiative" including applications to exhibit and facility design.

-Jacksonville Zoo

 In his engagement as Professor-in-Residence, Maple was a mentor to keepers, curators, and veterinarians at the Jacksonville Zoo and Gardens.
-As a Scholar-in-Residence, he also taught and mentored graduate students in two departments at the University of North Florida.
+As a Scholar-in-Residence, he also taught and mentored students at the University of North Florida.